The New School of Northern Virginia

 The New School of Northern Virginia (also referred to simply as "The New School") is an independent, private school serving grades 6-12 located in Fairfax, Virginia.
 Their goal is for their students to independently own their education.
 The New School is small by design, with 120 students and 26 teachers and staff, all of whom are on a first-name basis.

 History

 The New School of Northern Virginia was founded in 1989 by John Potter.
 The school opened in Vienna, Virginia with 14 students in kindergarten through ninth grade.
 As of 2020, the school comprises four buildings: the main office building featuring the gym, media center, black box theatre, and classrooms, two academic buildings, and a science center.

-In 1993, the school moved to its current location in Fairfax City.
+In 1993, the school moved to its current location in Fairfax, Virginia.

 In 2007, the school added facilities including a gymnasium, black box theater, a library and art studio.

 Philosophy

 The New School is known for a teaching style based around essential questions and critical thinking, with a focus on student-centered learning.
 Teachers use tools of authentic assessment (portfolios, exhibitions, performances, projects, presentations, essays, and more) to evaluate the academic growth and achievement of each student.